 Friends often ask me, “What can I do now to help my high school aged son/daughter to get prepared for college… more specifically, to find scholarships to pay for college!”
 Let’s face it, the cost of college can be a shock to the system.
-In fact, costs have surged more than 538% since 1985 meaning that earning that college degree is 4.5 times as expensive as it was 30 years ago, when some of us (my fellow parents) went to college.
+In fact, costs have surged more than 538% since 1985 meaning that earning that college degree is 4.5 times as expensive as it was 30 years ago when some of us (my fellow parents) went to college.
 Before you double over with chest pain, there are ways to help pay for your child’s education.
 Let me share a few easy tips and tricks to help you create a foundation for your search that you may find helpful regardless of your child’s grade.
-And remember, the earlier you start, the less stress you will face when it comes to be crunch time.
+And remember, the earlier you start, the less stress you will face when it comes to being crunch time.

 Organize your essays

 I’m sure you (meaning, your student) have written a ton of great essays throughout your high school years but did you know that some of these could be the foundation for scholarship essays?
 Create a folder on your desktop and start saving these by category (volunteerism, future goals, etc.), stash these jewels for future use!

 Organize your search

 All scholarships have a deadline and if you miss, the opportunity is gone.
 Get ahead of the game by creating a tracking system to manage the due dates.
 Find one that works for you so you will actually use it; I suggest an excel spreadsheet that can be sorted by month, scholarship title, and basic requirements.
 Post this in a visible location so everyone is keeping track.

 Keep all of the scholarship information in one place, either on the computer or in a folder, so you can easily find it when the magic due date rolls around.

 Organize your supplemental pieces